-Barcode scanners are an important part of production shop floors today as they help quickly identify various components on the production shop floor.
+Barcode scanners are a popular mechanism to quickly identify various components on the production shop floor.

 There are 3 ways that Tulip can work with your barcode scanner.
-Please note that you can only directly connect barcode scanners to Windows computers.
-If you use a Mac, you must use a Gateway to connect your barcode scanner.
+Please note that you can only directly connect barcode scanners to a Windows computer.
+If you use a Mac, you must use an IO Gateway to connect your barcode scanner.

 1 - If the Barcode Scanner is included in the Device Library, it will immediately work on:

 A Windows computer that is running the Tulip Player.

 The Tulip IO Gateway

 2 - If the Barcode Scanner is NOT included in the Device Library, you should check that the following conditions are met:

 Most barcode readers can be configured to either behave as a keyboard, or as a virtual serial port.
 Tulip requires barcode scanners to be configured such that they behave like a keyboard.

 The barcode reader must output in keyboard mode, with a newline at the end (or CR suffix).